variousauthors/indievspewdiepie/NEXTSTEP.md

   + times score multiplier

 + bullet time
-  - "shift" into bullet time?
+  - "shift" into bullet time? (by holding shift)
   + auto bullet time when bullets are near?

 + fix that FUCKING bug with the controls.
 What even IS that!?